 Aloisi said the tax would bring equity to the each of the state's regions, with 1.5 cents of the tax going to Regional Transit Authorities and 1.5 cents to targeted regional road projects.
 He said is important the tax increase not pass for a lower amount, as regional funding would likely be eliminated along with funding toward future projects in the area.

 "If anything is going to happen, it's because those cents are there," Aloisi said.

 He also spoke about the need to streamline and reform the state's transportation departments.
-He said the Turnpike Authority which is $2.2 million in debt will be abolished, and reforms have to come to other departments through eliminating positions, standardizing employee health benefits and shifting payroll practices.
+He said the Turnpike Authority which is $2.

 "People have to understand, everyone is going to have to give something for the larger good," Aloisi said.

 Five weeks into the job, Aloisi is still amazed by the size of the problem and bureaucratic issues in the departments.

 "I'm astonished by the gravity of the problem.
 The fiscal problem is jaw dropping and the sense of entitlement and coziness in all these bureaucracies I'm trying to bust up is jaw dropping," said Aloisi.